datajerk/ctf-write-ups/dicectf2022/babyrop/README.md

 Use-After-Free (UAF).
 The bug here is NOT resetting the pointers to NULL.
 Given how the heap reuses freed space we can create new garbage for old pointers.

-> There will be other write ups that cover mathematically exactly how this works, you may read terms like _fastbins_ or _tcachebins_ or _chunks_, etc... but not here, we're going to write garbage, free garbage, and write garbage and see what we can see.
+> There will be other write ups that cover mathematically exactly how this works, you may read terms like _fastbins_ or _tcachebins_ or _chunks_, etc... but not here, not today; we're going to write garbage, free garbage, and then write some more garbage and see what we can see.

 ### Dumpster Diving